wizzat/essays/OLAPStreamProcessing.md

 Once the data is in the stage table, missing dimensions need to be created.
 There's a linear cost for scanning the stage table for each dimension, as well as the cost for scanning the dimension tables.
 Because the total number of elements in the dimension tables is so small, the I/O cost for scanning them is going to be neglected.

 Once the dimension keys exist for all of the data in the stage table, it's ready to be inserted into the fact table.
 Inserting into a fact table in a data warehouse is usually more complicated than a simple insert.
 Instead, the data must be carefully checked to ensure that it is inserted into the correct partition.
-These partitions act as logical dividers inside the fact that naturally partition the search space for queries and also prevent indexes from getting too large.
+Partitions act as "sub tables" that naturally divide the search space for queries and prevent indexes from getting too large.

 This is also the last step where duplicate data can be taken care of before corrupting the fact data.
 It's generally trivial enough to group by all fields or provide a distinct operator.
 Either one generally results in a `n log n` sort of the underlying dataset, so this step can be expensive on the read side as well as for writing.
 Here's a visualization of what the data flow looks like so far: